MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-workload-warehousing.md

 > [!NOTE]
 > The mobile device menu items and buttons for the unsupported functionalities cannot be seen on the _Warehouse app_ logged in against a scale unit deployment.

-> [!IMPORTANT]
+> [!WARNING]
 > If you use a workload on a scale unit, you can't run unsupported processes for the specific warehouse on the hub.
 The following tables document the supported capabilities.
 >
 > Selected warehouse work types can both be created on hub and on scale units, but only get maintained by the owner (the deployment which created the data).
+If enabling a warehouse for scale unit workload processing with e.g. active work, this work will need to get finalized on the hub, who will be the owner of this data.
-><p>Even though a specific process is scale unit supported, be aware that all the needed data might not get synchronized from the hub and thereby risk resulting in unexpected system processing.
-One example being a location directive query joining a data table record which only exists at the hub deployment.</p>
+><p>Even though a specific process is scale unit supported, be aware that all the needed data might not get synchronized from the hub to the scale unit, or from the scale unit to the hub, and thereby risk resulting in unexpected system processing.
+Examples being:</p>
+><p> - Location directive query joining a data table record which only exists at the hub deployment.</p>
+><p> - Use of the location status and/or location volumetric load functionalities.
+This data will not get synchronized between the deployments and thereby only work when updating location inventory on-hand on one of the deployments.</p>

 The following warehouse management functionality isn't currently supported for scale unit workloads: